renovatebot/renovate/docs/usage/configuration-options.md

 <!-- prettier-ignore -->
 !!! note
-    Do _not_ use the `baseBranches` config option when you've set a `forkToken`.
+    Do _not_ use the `baseBranches` config option when you have set a `forkToken`.
-    You may need a `forkToken` when you're using the Forking Renovate app.
+    You may need a `forkToken` when you are using the Forking Renovate app.

 ## bbUseDefaultReviewers